Velociraptor Security Configuration

 Velociraptor’s internal PKI

 Every Velociraptor deployment creates an internal PKI which underpins it.
-The configuration wizard create an internal CA with an X509 certificate and a private key.
+The configuration wizard create an internal CA with an X.509 certificate and a private key.
 This CA is used to

 Messages